 After a section of dry sclerophyll forest, the narrow track dips under a rock overhang that’s surrounded by ferns and hanging vegetation.

 After this overhang, the track re-emerges into eucalpyt forest.
 Although the track itself is easy to follow, there are a few unmarked side-tracks: one access track goes up to Duke Street, and another descends very steeply down to Middle Harbour and the Lyrebird Track.
 There’s an occasional view down to Middle Harbour and some nice sections of bush, but the track also passes close to the back of properties and large patches of invasive weeds that serve as a reminder that you’re not far from “civilisation”.

-The track descends via stones steps down to the Davidson Picnic Area; it’s a pleasant surprise, as the NPWS Web site still states that the “Casuarina track between Carrol Creek and Davidson Picnic area, Forestville is closed indefinitely due to the removal of the stairway down to the picnic area after safety concern”.
+The track descends via stone steps down to the Davidson Picnic Area.
+(It’s a nice surprise, as the NPWS Web site still states that the “Casuarina track between Carrol Creek and Davidson Picnic area, Forestville is closed indefinitely due to the removal of the stairway down to the picnic area after safety concerns”.)
 There’s definitely a very solid stairway now – and it’s another example of why I’m a bit cynical when I see any track closure notices.

 The Lyrebird Track follows the edge of Middle Harbour, with the late afternoon light making for some nice photo opportunities.

 On the opposite side of Middle Harbour I can see a few bushwalkers on the Two Creeks Track, while a few kayakers glide past on the still water.